-by Frank Sommers and Bill Venners, May 29, 2007, 1 comment
+by Frank Sommers and Bill Venners, May 29, 2007

 In today's installment of JavaOne 2007 interviews, Fortify Software's Barmak Meftah and FindBugs creator Bill Pugh talk about what makes a security-conscious developer, and what developers can do to write more secure code.

-by Frank Sommers and Bill Venners, May 28, 2007, 1 comment
+by Frank Sommers and Bill Venners, May 28, 2007

-In today's installment of Artima's JavaOne interviews, Krugle's Laura Merling and John Mitchell discuss how code search can help with impact analysis of a code change that you are considering doing, and to what extent code search can be used to faciliate code reuse inside an organization.
+In today's episode of Artima's JavaOne interviews, Krugle's Laura Merling and John Mitchell discuss how code search can help with impact analysis of a code change that you are considering doing, and to what extent code search can be used to faciliate code reuse inside an organization.

-by Frank Sommers and Bill Venners, May 25, 2007, 5 comments
+by Frank Sommers and Bill Venners, May 25, 2007

+Sun's biggest announcement at JavaOne 2007 was its renewed interest in the client and, specifically, a client-side framework the company dubbed JavaFX.
+Obligatory keynote demos notwithstanding, many conference attendees were buffled just what JavaFX meant.
 In this interview with Artima, Jacob Lehrbaum, Sun's client systems group product line manager, describes the mobile version of JavaFX, and provides the big picture of where JavaFX fits in with other client-side Java technologies.

-by Frank Sommers and Bill Venners, May 23, 2007, 1 comment
+by Frank Sommers and Bill Venners, May 23, 2007

-In this interview with Artima, Sun's Greg Bollella and Dave Hofert focus on the details of the real-time garbage collector, a new feature of Sun's latest Real-Time Java VM implementation.
+Yesterday, Sun's Greg Bollella and Dave Hofert made the case for real-time Java in enterprise applications where the exact timing of an operation is important.
+Today, Bollella and Hofert focus on the details of how real-time requirements are achieved in the JVM with the real-time garbage collector, a new feature of Sun's latest real-time Java VM implementation, RT 2.0.
 They also explain the concept of no-heap real-time threads (NHRT) that are never impacted by the garbage collector.

 JSR 203 promises more new I/O APIs for Java, including several new I/O abstractions and a new I/O programming model.
 In this interview with Artima, JSR 203 spec lead Alan Bateman explains how JSR 203's file API solves current shortcomings with

-by Frank Sommers and Bill Venners, May 21, 2007, 1 comment
+by Frank Sommers and Bill Venners, May 21, 2007

-by Frank Sommers and Bill Venners, May 19, 2007, 1 comment
+by Frank Sommers and Bill Venners, May 18, 2007

 Terence Parr released today ANTLR 3.0, the latest version of the popular Java parser and code generator.
 In this interview with Artima, Parr discusses the most significant new ANTLR features: a new parsing strategy, a new technique for building syntax trees, integration with StringTemplate, and re-targetable code generation.

-by Frank Sommers and Bill Venners, May 17, 2007, 12 comments
+by Frank Sommers and Bill Venners, May 17, 2007

 In today's installment of Artima's JavaOne interview series, Tangosol founder and CEO Cameron Purdy talks about the importance of design in preventing future problems, the role of design reviews, and about the trade-off between designing something up-front versus diving into the implementation.

-by Frank Sommers and Bill Venners, May 16, 2007, 4 comments
+by Frank Sommers and Bill Venners, May 16, 2007

 At the 2007 JavaOne conference, Bill Venners and I interviewed developers and companies about important ideas behind their projects and products.
 In today's installment of this Artima mini-series, BEA architect and JSR 289 spec lead Nasir Khan explains the importance of the SIP protocol and SIP servlets.

-by Bill Venners, Martin Odersky, and Lex Spoon, May 11, 2007, 32 comments
+by Bill Venners, Martin Odersky, and Lex Spoon, May 9, 2007

 In this article, you'll follow twelve steps that are designed to help you understand and gain some basic skills in the Scala programming language.